saucelabs/sauce-school/codelabs/Module3_APITesting.md

    * Value: `saucelabs.com`
    <img src="assets/apif-mod3/domain-param.png" alt="Domain Parameter" />

-Next we need to substitute the `domain` value in the current GET request:
+Next, we need to substitute the `domain` value in the current GET request:
 1. In the menu to the left of the **GET** request component, select **Edit component**
    <img src="assets/apif-mod3/edit-component.png" alt="Edit Component" />
 1. Substitute `saucelabs.com` with the `${domain}` global parameter: